 It has been over a year since the onset of the COVID-19 pandemic.
 In its path, poverty and inequality have increased in most countries.
 In addition, the high unemployment rates1 and upcoming presidential elections in countries like Chile, Ecuador, and Peru and mid-term elections in Argentina and Mexico could create uncertainty and volatility in the coming months.
 Nevertheless, the Latin American markets are proving to be resilient despite the many challenges they have faced.

-For more information on how Shariah-compliant benchmarks performed in Q1 2021, read our latest Shariah Scorecard.
+For more information on how Latin American benchmarks performed in Q1 2021, read our latest Latin America Scorecard.

 1 Oliveros-Rosen, “Economic Outlook Latin America Q2 2021,” p 15.